 - The Application Identity service determines and verifies the identity of an application.
 Stopping this service will prevent AppLocker policies from being enforced.

-- Start command prompt Run as administrator.
+- Start to command prompt Run as administrator.

-- Run the below command to make sure the Application Identity service is enabled set to Automatic and running.
+- Run the below command to make sure the Application Identity service is enabled and set to Automatic and running.

 sc config "AppIDSvc" start=auto & net start "AppIDSvc"

 - To start the Application Identity service manually.